Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Numerical simulations

 Let us determine the crossover time $t_c(N)$.
-This is the time at which the decay of coherence cross from the initial behaviour given by euqation \ref{coST} to the long-time behavior given by equation \ref{coLT}.
+This is the time at which the decay of coherence cross from the initial behavior given by equation \ref{coST} to the long-time behavior given by equation \ref{coLT}.
 At the crossover time $t_c$, one can write

 By simplifying the above equation, one can write

 For both $S_0$ and $H_0$, $\alpha \sim 2$, for large $N$, neglecting the second term of the denominator, one can write